fatih/color/README.md

 (for example if the output were piped directly to `less`).

 The `color` package also disables color output if the [`NO_COLOR`](https://no-color.org) environment variable is set (regardless of its value).
+Setting the `FORCE_COLOR` environment variable to value different from `0` will force enable color output, even for non-tty output streams.

 `Color` has support to disable/enable colors programatically both globally and for single color definitions.
 For example suppose you have a CLI app and a